It’s Who You Know

 Do you REALLY know your family members?
 Your friends?
 When is the last time you invited your sister-in-law out for a cup of coffee?
 When is the last time you asked your neighbor what books he is enjoying reading or what new music groups he is listening to?
 When is the last time you asked your in-laws to tell you a story from THEIR childhood?
 How long has it been since your friend’s mom died… did you ask if this Christmas was hard for him?

 Many years ago, as a young bride, I struggled in a relationship with an older family member.
 I was very young and rather intimidated by the challenge of making friends with my husband’s family.
 No matter what I did or said, I always felt that this person was picking on me.
 Well, one day the light bulb went off… I decided to start asking questions about her… granted it was self-defense.. anything to have her stop picking on me!
 But do you know what?
 A wonderful thing happened.
 In asking about her girlhood, her work, her life, our relationship blossomed.
 I gained a new fondness and respect for her and enjoyed our times together immensely.
 We became friends and our hearts bonded after I took the step to reach out to her.

 Who in your life could use a little extra attention?

 Can you pry yourself away from the internet long enough to pick up the phone or hand write a note?
 Is a coffee date a possibility?

-My challenge to all of us in 2011 is to invest.
+My challenge to all of us in the coming year is to invest.